C3. Solve problems and create computational representations of mathematical situations using coding concepts and skills.

 Materials

-computer with access to the chosen software
+computer with access to the chosen coding program

 Note: The examples in this learning situation were created using Scratch.